ShrutiBhambhani/azsdk-docs/04-Continous-Assurance/Readme.md

 To get started, we need the following:
 1. The user setting up Continuous Assurance needs to have 'Owner' access to the subscription.
-(This is necessary because during setup, AzSDK adds the service principal runtime account as a 'Reader' to the subscription.)
+(This is necessary because during setup, AzSK adds the service principal runtime account as a 'Reader' to the subscription.)

 2. Target OMS WorkspaceID* and SharedKey.
 (The OMS workspace can be in a different subscription, see note below)

-> **\*Note** CA leverages an OMS repository for aggregating security scan results, you must determine which OMS workspace you will use to view the security state of your subscription and applications (If you don't have an OMS repository please follow the steps in [Setting up the AzSDK OMS Solution](../05-Alerting-and-Monitoring/Readme.md) ).
+> **\*Note** CA leverages an OMS repository for aggregating security scan results, you must determine which OMS workspace you will use to view the security state of your subscription and applications (If you don't have an OMS repository please follow the steps in [Setting up the AzSK OMS Solution](../05-Alerting-and-Monitoring/Readme.md) ).
 This can be a single workspace that is shared by multiple applications which may themselves be in different subscriptions.
 Alternately, you can have an OMS workspace that is dedicated to monitoring a single application as well.
 (Ideally, you should use the same workspace that is being used to monitor other aspects like availability, performance, etc.